sn0b4ll/aria2-onion-downloader/README.md

 ## Usage
 First, always change the RPCSECRET in `docker-compose.yml`.

 Afterwards you can run `docker-compose up`, which will start 2 containers, an controller and an downloader with ports bound to localhost.
-13001 is the RPC-Port of the downloader, 9006 is the Web-UI.
+6800 is the RPC-Port of the downloader, 8080 is the Web-UI.
 If you want to expose these ports to the internet, just change the port assignment in the `docker-compose.yml` but again, make sure you changed the secret first!

-When you open the Web-UI via `http://localhost:9006`, you should first navigate to `AriaNg Settings` and adjust in the tab RPC the `Aria2 RPC Address` to `localhost` and `13001` and set the correct RPCSECRET.
+When you open the Web-UI via `http://localhost:8080`, you should first navigate to `AriaNg Settings`, afterwards click on the tab RPC and adjust the RPCSECRET to the one in the docker-compose-file.
 Afterwards you can add downloads.
 When you add an download, hit options, enable the checkbox left to `Http` and enter `localhost:16001` (the port of the load-balancer) on `Proxy Server` to start a download via that service.
 For better download rates of course it makes sense to load-balance between the services accordingly.

 Your downloads will be in `./downloader/data/`.